hackclub/hackclub/workshops/maze/readme.md

     cls()
     pset(64,64,12)
 ```
-`cls()` clears the screen everytime your code runs, so that our screen doesn't become too messy!
+`cls()` clears the screen every time your code runs, so that our screen doesn't become too messy!

 Now, just press `⌘/ctrl + r` to run the game, and see a nice blue pixel in the middle of our screen 👀